-  Let’s begin with chilaquiles, Mexico’s down and dirty answer to the all-American hash.
-Essentially, chilaquiles are fried tortilla chips smothered in chili sauce, sour cream, cheese and onion.
-But the excitement doesn’t stop there—level-up this decadent disaster with fried eggs, avocado, steak or chicken.
+Let’s begin with chilaquiles, Mexico’s down-and-dirty answer to the all-American hash.
+Essentially, chilaquiles are fried tortilla chips smothered in chilli sauce, sour cream, cheese and onion.
+But the excitement doesn’t stop there—level up this decadent disaster with fried eggs, avocado, steak or chicken.

-As busy travellers we often have sights to see and tours to experience.
+As busy travellers, we often have sights to see and tours to experience.
 So we may prefer breakfast on the go.
 Enter tortas de chilaquiles.
-In this version, the aforementioned nacho hash is piled onto a freshly baked bollilo (Mexican bun) so you can strut the streets while chowing down.
+In this version, the aforementioned nacho hash is piled onto a freshly baked bolillo (Mexican bun), so you can strut the streets while chowing down.

-Not to be confused with Taco Bell’s sad, limp cheese quesadillas that couldn’t satiate a 7-year-old, authentic Mexican quesadillas are a hearty and robust meal in themselves.
-They’re often stuffed and pan fried with a variety of toppings that go well beyond shredded orange cheddar and iceberg lettuce.
+Not to be confused with Taco Bell’s sad, limp cheese quesadillas that couldn’t satiate 7-year-old, authentic Mexican quesadillas are a hearty and robust meal in themselves.
+They’re often stuffed and pan-fried with various toppings that go well beyond shredded orange cheddar and iceberg lettuce.
 The tortillas themselves are also larger and can come in white, yellow or blue corn variations (see photo above).
 Typical Mexican quesadilla fillings include guisado (braised meat), potato and chorizo or steak.
 And while cheese can be added, it is not a requirement.

 Another use of the Mexican tortilla is in tostadas.
 In this case, the tortilla is fried to a crisp and used as a makeshift plate for toppings to be ladled onto.
-Just like the quesdadilla, various guisado are the primary topping such as a spicy chicken tinga or birria (see the next listing).
-Coastal Mexican cities also have a particular fondness for topping tostadas with ceviche—a citrus marinated seafood dish that also can’t be missed.
+Just like the quesadilla, various guisado are the primary topping, such as a spicy chicken tinga or birria (see the next listing).
+Coastal Mexican cities also have a particular fondness for topping tostadas with ceviche—a citrus-marinated seafood dish that also can’t be missed.
 Other toppings can include beans and potato, guacamole and fresh salsa.

 Okay, okay.
-So you’d probably heard of tamales and tostados before reading this post.
+So you’ve probably heard of tamales and tostadas before reading this post.
 But have you ever heard of tlacoyo?
-These torpedo-shaped tortillas are one of Mexico’s best kept secrets.
-The tortillas are thicker than say taco-tortillas, and they’re stuffed with everything from beans and cheese to fried pork rinds (chicharron) or even prepared cacti pads (nopales).
-The final product is then topped with salsa fresca, cheese and cilantro.
-One COULD consider these Mexico’s take on hand pies, but they’re usually served as a snack or as a side dish with a heartier stewed dish.
+These torpedo-shaped tortillas are one of Mexico’s best-kept secrets.
+The tortillas are thicker than, say taco tortillas, and they’re stuffed with everything from beans and cheese to fried pork rinds (chicharron) or even prepared cacti pads (nopales).
+The final product is then topped with salsa Fresca, cheese and cilantro.
+One COULD consider these Mexico’s take-on-hand pies, but they’re usually served as a snack or as a side dish with a heartier stewed dish.

-Historically speaking, Mexico’s most traditional street food comes in the form of camote carts (sweet potato carts).
+Historically speaking, Mexico’s most traditional street food comes from camote carts (sweet potato carts).
 At these ma and pa shops, vendors roast sweet potatoes and plantains inside a charcoal oven and serve the vegetables with strawberry jam, cinnamon and/or condensed milk.
 This ‘berries and cream’ topping plays up the natural sweetness in the sweet potatoes, which have already begun caramelizing in the pressure cooker.

-Tip: If you’re interested in tasting these sweet and smokey legumes, listen rather than look for the carts as they’re easily identifiable by the loud whistling their ovens make as vendors release steam.
-See video above!
+Tip: If you’re interested in tasting these sweet and smokey legumes, listen rather than look for the carts, as they’re easily identifiable by the loud whistling their ovens make as vendors release steam.
+See the video above!

 Elotes & Esquites

-Say it’s 2am and you’re stumbling back to your hotel from Zona Rosa.
-Your stomach is grumbling and you need to refuel after a night of sweaty shenanigans at the discotheque.
+Say it’s 2 am and you’re stumbling back to your hotel from Zona Rosa.
+Your stomach is grumbling, and you need to refuel after a night of sweaty shenanigans at the discotheque.
 In this case, keep a watchful eye out for vendors slinging elotes (Mexican corn) and esquites (kernels)—don’t worry, even a drunken eye will be able to spot these plentiful street food vendors.
-Elotes are by far our favourite late-night snack—fresh corn cobs are skewered and roasted over charcoal before getting slathered with crema, cheese, lime and chili.
-Meanwhile esquites is a small bowl of kernels topped with chicken broth, cheese and chili.
+Elotes are by far our favourite late-night snack—fresh corn cobs are skewered and roasted over charcoal before getting slathered with crema, cheese, lime and chilli.
+Meanwhile, esquites is a small bowl of kernels topped with chicken broth, cheese and chilli.
 Both elotes & esquites are Mexico’s answer to the post-club shawarma (or poutine for us Canucks).

 Craving Mexican street food?

-While our Mexico City tour isn’t necessarily a foodie foray, we’ve purposefully left most meals open so you have the opportunity to discover the city’s culinary culture on your own.
-Also an optional cooking class is available during the tour’s Puebla portion.
-It’s during this class you can learn the secrets to mole (Mexico’s famous savoury chocolate sauce) and it’s regional cuisine.
+While our Mexico City tour isn’t necessarily a foodie foray, we’ve purposefully left most meals open, so you can discover the city’s culinary culture on your own.
+Also, an optional cooking class is available during the tour’s Puebla portion.
+It’s during this class you can learn the secrets to mole (Mexico’s famous savoury chocolate sauce), and its regional cuisine.